jkent/frogfs/README.md

 This means for an HTTP server, zlib (deflate), brotli (br) or gzip compressed files can be passed through untouched!
 This saves processing time and bandwidth.
+Beware however that some browsers don't accept brotli content other HTTP (only HTTPS).

 # Getting started with ESP-IDF